Instapaper/obsidian-instapaper/CONTRIBUTING.md

 ## API Credentials

 You'll need your own pair of Instapaper API [OAuth credentials](https://www.instapaper.com/api) to use the API.
+Some API calls require special privileges so you'll need to request that additional access.

 Add them to a local `.env` file: